-The Economic Operators Registration and Identification number is unique.
-For more detailed information regarding the EORI number and other accounting services our accountants in the Netherlands are here to help.
+The EORI number is required for all Dutch companies that are involved in trading activities at the level of the European Union (EU).
+The EORI number (Economic Operators Registration and Identification) represents a unique code that is associated with each economic operator.
+For more detailed information regarding the EORI number and other accounting services, our accountants in the Netherlands are here to help.

 EORI number format in the Netherlands